openstack/openstack-ansible/doc/source/install-guide/overview-ansible.rst

 Playbooks <http://docs.ansible.com/playbooks_intro.html>`__.

-In this guide, we refer to the host running Ansible playbooks as the *deployment host* and the hosts on which Ansible installs OSAD as the *target hosts*.
+In this guide, we refer to the host running Ansible playbooks as the *deployment host* and the hosts on which Ansible installs OSA as the *target hosts*.

 A recommended minimal layout for deployments involves five target